 - Employee benefits tech: Some employers now use benefits admin platforms that integrate formulary lookups with your personal health data—ask your HR if you have one.

-The bottom line: You have the right to clear, upfront drug coverage information.
-Use your online portal, call your PBM, and engage your doctor early.
-A few minutes of checking now can save you hundreds-or thousands-of dollars, and help you stay healthier in the long run.
+You have the right to clear, upfront drug coverage information.
+Use your online portal, call your PBM, and talk to your doctor early.
+A few minutes now can save you hundreds—or thousands—and help you stay healthier in the long run.